er1/s228/README.md

 Due to the nature of this project, this manual is subject to change over time to adapt to the progress of the students.

-In this project you will be building a simple computer with a central processing unit with support for a few instruction and some memory.
-The instructions that will be built are simple operations such moving data between registers and performing simple addition operations.
+In this project you will be building a simple computer with a central processing unit with support for a few instructions and some memory.
+The instructions that will be implemented are simple operations such moving data between registers and performing simple addition operations.

 By the end of the project, your computer should be able to demonstrate the operation of the following program: